cybertec-postgresql/ora_migrator/README.md

   The return value is the number of captured errors that have been turned into warnings.

+- Function `oracle_migrate_views`:

+  Migrates views for which `migrate` has been set to `TRUE`.

+  The parameters are:

+  - `pgstage_schema` (default `pgsql_stage`): The name of the staging
+    schema created by `oracle_migrate_prepare`.

+  - `only_schemas` (default NULL): An array of Oracle schema names that should be migrated to PostgreSQL.
+If NULL, all schemas except Oracle system schemas are processed.
+    The names must be as they appear in Oracle, which is usually in upper case.

+  The return value is the number of captured errors that have been turned into warnings.

 - Function `oracle_migrate_finish`:

   Drops the staging schemas.